Siamese Neural Network for Label-Efficient Critical Phenomena Prediction in 3D Percolation Models: Results

-\subsection{4.1 Monte Carlo Results}
+\subsection{Monte Carlo Results}

 Prior to conducting ML analysis, we performed Monte Carlo simulations on 3D site and bond percolation models defined on cubic lattices to validate the reliability of the generated configurations.
 Simulations were carried out for system sizes \(L = 10, 16, 20, 24,\) and \(30\), generating 1000 independent samples per occupation probability \(p\) to reduce statistical uncertainties.
-The critical thresholds $p_c$ for each system size were determined by fitting a Sigmoid function to the percolation probability curves, as illustrated in Figures~\ref{3dsiteMC}(a)--(e) (site percolation) and~\ref{3dbondMC}(a)--(e) (bond percolation).
+The critical thresholds \(p_c(L)\) for each system size were determined by fitting the percolation probability \(P_L(p)\), as illustrated in Figs.~\ref{3dsiteMC}(a) and~\ref{3dbondMC}(a), which is defined as the fraction of independent Monte Carlo realizations that contain at least one spanning cluster under open boundary conditions.
+This quantity exhibits a smooth transition from 0 to 1 near the finite-size critical point \(p_c(L)\), and the finite-size critical points \(p_c(L)\) obtained from these fits were further analyzed using FSS to estimate the thermodynamic limit \(p_c\).